saattrupdan/saattrupdan.github.io/_posts/2021-05-30-graph-convolutional-neural-networks.md

 so let's assume we are currently dealing with a particular node.

-We see that we only have a single learnable parameter, $k_0$, and if we ignore the last normalisation part of the approximation then the first term, $I_N$, corresponds to the contribution of the node's own features towards its representation, and the second term corresponds to the contribution from the node's neighbouring nodes' features.
+We see that we only have a single learnable parameter, $k_0$, and if we ignore the final normalisation part of the approximation then the first term, $I_N$, corresponds to the contribution of the node's own features towards its representation, and the second term corresponds to the contribution from the node's neighbouring nodes' features.